11 Top-Rated Beaches near Wilmington, NC

 Getting there: Topsail Island is about 40 miles north of Wilmington.
 It used to be accessible only by boat, but today several bridges make it easily accessible by car.

-6. Bald Head Island, North Carolina
+Bald Head Island, North Carolina

 Life's pace slows down on Bald Head Island – way, way down.
 Maybe it's because 10,000 of its 12,000 acres are protected lands, or maybe it's because cars aren't allowed on the island.
 Whatever the reason, Bald Head is a North Carolina escape from the hustle and bustle, where locals and visitors can truly unplug and get back to nature amid the endless stretches of sandy beaches and the gently lilting palm trees.

 If sitting still isn't your style, adventurists will feel right at home on Bald Head.
 Kayaking, surfing, and stand up paddleboarding are all the rage.
 There are also nature trails, forest hikes through the Bald Head Woods Maritime Forest Preserve, and golf.
 If you're interested in a bird's-eye view, why not climb Old Baldy, the island's 200-year-old lighthouse?
-It has 108 steps up to the top and looks out over the entire stretch of island.
+It has 108 steps up to the top and looks out over this entire stretch of the island.

 Getting there: Hourly ferries depart from Southport, NC at the Deep Point Marina.
-Once on the island, you can rent a golf cart to get around, or catch the tram to your rental house.
+Once on the island, you can rent a golf cart to get around or catch the tram to your rental house.

-7. Emerald Isle, North Carolina
+Emerald Isle, North Carolina

 Getting there: Emerald Isle is along the Crystal Coast at the very southern point of the Outer Banks.
 It's less than a two-hour drive from Wilmington.